Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 This script will first upload the binaries with Yarn client and ApplicationMaster to the HDFS path specified, then inform Yarn to run the client binary jar.
 The script will keep running with ApplicationMaster status reported.
-You can also check `http://TachyonMaster:8088` in the browser to access the Web UIs and watch the status of Tachyon job as well as the application ID.
+You can also check `http://TachyonMaster:8088` in the browser to access the Web UIs and watch the status of the Tachyon job as well as the application ID.

 NOTE: currently Tachyon Yarn framework does not guarantee to start the Tachyon master on the TachyonMaster machine; use the Yarn Web UI to find out which machine is Tachyon master running on.

 # Test Tachyon

-You can run some tests against Tachyon to check its health:
+You can run tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests
 ```

-After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
+After the tests finish, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.